 The amount of exercise an elder Labrador needs highly depends on the dog’s overall health and can vary from one Labrador to another.
 Some labradors’ energy will slow down when they reach the age of 7 and others might remain active even at the age of 10.
 You have to keep an eye out for health issues like arthritis, dysplasia, etc.

-These health issues can prevent a Labrador from playing and exercise.
+These health issues can prevent a Labrador from playing and exercising.
 You may have to find an alternative exercise routine based on their conditions to keep them fit at an older age.
 Don’t forget to consult your vet before implementing any exercise routine for your elderly Labrador.

 The best form of exercise for an elderly Labrador would be gentle walking and swimming on daily basis.
 It will help them in recovering from joint pains.